The Anthropocene Reviewed: Post-debut

 The podcast's first episode was published on January 29, 2018.
-Green reflected in a November 2018 interview with Vulture that, "The Anthropocene Reviewed is an opportunity for me to get back to my roots.
+In a November 2018 interview with Vulture, Green said, "The Anthropocene Reviewed is an opportunity for me to get back to my roots.
 With the podcast, I want to pay careful and sustained attention to the world around me, and that's something I often feel like I don't do, especially when I'm on the internet."

-In June 2019, Roman Mars interviewed Green about his show in an episode of 99% Invisible which also featured the reviews from episodes six and nine.
+In June 2019, Roman Mars interviewed Green about his show in an episode of 99% Invisible that also featured the reviews from episodes six and nine.
 The Lascaux Paintings essay from episode six was also adapted into an animated visualization by the German YouTube channel Kurzgesagt in May 2020.

 In August 2019, John and Hank performed live versions of their podcasts on stage, with John presenting a new episode of The Anthropocene Reviewed, as well as a live episode of their shared podcast Dear Hank & John.
-The live performances returned in March 2020 with a planned three-city tour including stops in Columbus, Ohio and Carmel, Indiana, with a third performance set for Ann Arbor, Michigan.
-However, the third performance was cancelled due to the onset of the COVID-19 pandemic in the United States.
+The live performances returned in March 2020 with a planned three-city tour including stops in Columbus, Ohio and Carmel, Indiana, with a third performance set for Ann Arbor, Michigan that was canceled due to the onset of the COVID-19 pandemic.

-On the August 2020 episode titled "The Anthropocene Reviewed, Reviewed", Green announced he would be taking a hiatus from the podcast after the following month's episode in part to work on a book adaptation of the podcast.
-In April 2021, the podcast returned for a four-episode season coinciding with the release of the book.
-The fourth episode was released on August 26, 2021, with Green commenting the day before in a video posted to his Vlogbrothers YouTube channel that he believed the episode would be his last.
-He stated, "Working on The Anthropocene Reviewed has been an incredible experience, but I think I'm ready to go back to writing fiction... maybe?"
+On the August 2020 episode "The Anthropocene Reviewed, Reviewed", Green announced he would be taking a hiatus from the podcast after the next episode in part to work on a book adaptation of the podcast.
+In April 2021, the podcast returned for a four-episode season coinciding with the book's release.
+The fourth episode was released on August 26, 2021, with Green commenting the day before in a video posted to his Vlogbrothers YouTube channel that he believed the episode would be his last: "Working on The Anthropocene Reviewed has been an incredible experience, but I think I'm ready to go back to writing fiction—maybe?"